 - warm water

 Keeping the air moist can loosen mucus and reduce congestion and coughing.
-The National Heart, Lung, and Blood Institute recommend using a cool-mist humidifier or steam vaporizer.

 People with difficulty sleeping may wish to use a humidifier at night.
 To maximize the effects, keep windows and doors closed.

 Humidifiers must be cleaned regularly to remove bacteria and other pathogens that can make symptoms worse and lead to infection.